-Some food allergies are more persistent, such as peanut, tree nuts, fish and shellfish, while others typically resolve more quickly and frequently – for example milk, egg, wheat and soy.
+Some food allergies are more persistent, such as peanut, tree nuts, fish and shellfish.
+Others typically resolve more quickly and frequently in children – for example milk, egg, wheat and soy.
 Therefore, it may be reasonable to test more frequently for resolution of the latter foods compared to the former ones.

 Changes in test results may vary faster in the first few years of life, which also suggests more frequent testing in the infant and preschool years.
 When prior tests were low or decreasing, a re-check sooner may also be warranted to look for impending resolution of the allergy.

-On the other hand, if accidental consumption of an allergen resulted in a reaction, delaying testing may be reasonable because the allergy is clearly persisting.
+On the other hand, if accidental consumption of an allergen resulted in a reaction, delaying testing may be reasonable.
+That shows the allergy is clearly persisting.
 If an accidental ingestion did not trigger a reaction, it may be prudent to test sooner than planned – to check if the allergy has resolved.

-Overall, it is not uncommon to test every six to 12 months in the first two years, and then yearly thereafter, modifying according to the factors mentioned.
+Overall, it is not uncommon to test every six to 12 months in the first two years, and then yearly thereafter.
+An allergist would modify the recommendation according to the factors mentioned.
 For example, a 3-year-old with egg and milk allergies would be tested again a year later, while a 13-year-old with peanut allergy and strong test results might be tested every two to three years.

 Even when testing might only be needed every few years, I recommend a yearly visit with the allergist because there are always important things to discuss about food allergy management.